aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/book/standard-library.md

 ```

 ---------------------------------------------------------------------------
-A specific account address was required to perform an operation, but a different address from what was expected was encounterd.
+A specific account address was required to perform an operation, but a different address from what was expected was encountered.

 ```move
     const REQUIRES_ADDRESS: u8 = 2;